c9s/vim-makefile/README.md

 And I also appended a util `vim-makefile` to fetch the latest Makefile. you can simply run `vim-makefile` to generate the Makefile.

+The default behavior is, When installing vim scripts, your plugin name will be the current directory name, and will search files from all directories to install.
+Files with .vim extension of the current directory will be installed too.
+(but please make sure you've added a comment like `"script type: plugin` in your script)

+Then Makefile will use vim script to generate an installation record in JSON format (also Vim dictionary format), which is located at `$(VIMRUNTIME)/record/{plugin_name}`

 INSTALLATION
 ============

 Put bin/vim-makefile to your PATH, e.g.

 	$ cp bin/vim-makefile /usr/bin/